b-ouinten/Morpion_with_AI/README.md

 This is a morpion AI-based.
-The AI was implimented using the concept of trees in algorithms.
+The AI was implemented using the concept of trees in algorithms.

 #### There are five levels of difficulty :
 - level 1 : random